Introduction

 In many cases, individuals can open an account using an Individual Taxpayer Identification Number (ITIN) instead.

-An ITIN is issued by the Internal Revenue Service for people who need to file taxes in the United States but are not eligible for a Social Security number.
+An ITIN is issued by the Internal Revenue Service (IRS) for people who need to file taxes in the United States but are not eligible for a Social Security number.

-- passport
+- Passport

-- consular identification card
+- Consular identification card

-- foreign national ID
+- Foreign national ID

 Minimum Opening Deposit